Topology of random geometric complexes: a survey: Persistent homology

-where the maximum is taken over all non-trivial $i$-cycles $\gamma$.
+\begin{theorem} Let $\cP_n$ be a unit-intensity Poisson process on the unit cube $[0,1]^d$.
+Let $\PH_k(n)$ be the $k$-th dimensional persistent homology of either the \cech or the Rips filtration generated by $\cP_n$.
+Define,

+i.e.~$\Pi_k(n)$ is the maximal persistence of all $k$-cycles.
+Then a.a.s.~we have that

 The implied constants in the asymptotic notation $\Theta$ only depend on the underlying probability distribution. \end{theorem}

-The last theorem is an example for the results studied in \cite{BKS14}.
 Persistent homology is becoming a very popular and powerful data analysis tool.
-Studying this type of extreme value behavior for persistent homology, can be later used to provide a statistical analysis to persistent homology.
-For example, suppose that the data are sampled from a distribution supported on a manifold $\cM$ with non trivial homology that we wish to recover.
-Knowing the distribution of $p_{\max}^{(i)}$ for convex bodies (where homology is trivial), would enable us to develop statistical tests to differentiate between the signal (real cycles of $\cM$) and noise (artifacts of the sampling mechanism) in this type of data analysis problems.
+Studying this type of extremal behavior for persistent homology can be later used to provide a statistical analysis to persistent homology.
+For example, suppose that the data are sampled from a distribution supported on a manifold $M$ with non trivial homology that we wish to recover.
+Knowing the distribution of $\Pi_k$ for convex bodies (where homology is trivial), would enable us to develop statistical tests to differentiate between the signal (real cycles of $M$) and noise (artifacts of the sampling mechanism) in this type of data analysis problem.
 Persistent homology in random contexts was studied earlier by Bubenik and Kim in \cite{BK07}.